RhinoRhys/radarr-collections/README.md

 Movies added into Radarr from Collection scans will use the same Profile and Root Folder Path for the whole collection.
 Movies added from People Monitoring will copy the settings from the declared movie.

+Please be aware automatic adding does not currently work with Docker. [ Issue #65 ]

 #### Options

 You are able to change the function and output by running as `python rcm.py [options]`